telerik/winforms-docs/controls/toast-notification/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | Toast Notification
+page_title: Getting Started - WinForms ToastNotification
-description: RadToastNotificationManager is built on the Windows' notification system, making it easier for our customers to create and manage notifications.
+description: WinForms ToastNotificationManager is built on the Windows' notification system, making it easier for our customers to create and manage notifications.
 slug: toast-notification-getting-started
 tags: toast notification
 published: True